Stopping Rules for Monte Carlo Methods: A Review: Concluding remarks

 Sequential stopping rules have been, and will highly likely continue to be, a focal point of interest in Monte Carlo methods due to their fundamental importance.
 As highlighted throughout the present review, these rules, along with their variants and integrations with other techniques, play a central role in reducing computational costs while achieving the desired accuracy.
 Looking ahead, further developments are certainly expected, whether through innovative combinations of existing methods or entirely novel breakthroughs, with potential applications in expanding fields.

-As such, the ultimate aim of the present review is to promote the related research activity on sequential stopping rules for more general and modern Monte Carlo methods by providing a comprehensive and up-to-date guidebook, with a deliberate focus on standard and mildly generalized Monte Carlo methods.
+As such, the ultimate aim of the present review is to promote further research on sequential stopping rules for more general and modern Monte Carlo methods by providing an up-to-date methodological guidebook, with a deliberate focus on standard and lightly generalized Monte Carlo methods for estimating an unknown mean.
+In this spirit, we provide a synthesis of existing results, along with comparative insights and illustrative examples.
+While this article does not introduce new methodological developments, it clarifies the relationships among existing approaches and supports their informed use in practice.

 To achieve this goal, we have started the present article with an overview of the essential concepts and main components (Section \ref{section fundamental concepts}), specifically, error tolerances (Section \ref{subsection error tolerance}), confidence and significance levels (Section \ref{subsection confidence level}), multivariate outputs or multiple means (Section \ref{subsection multivariate outputs}), non-iid random elements (Section \ref{subsection non-iid random elements}), preliminary and final sample sizes (Section \ref{subsection preliminary and final sample sizes}), large sample theory (Section \ref{subsection asymptotic validity}), normal approximation (Section \ref{subsection normal approximation}) and procedures for mean estimation (Section \ref{subsection single- or multi-stage procedures}).
-The overview on these fundamentals is then followed by a review of the recent developments (Section \ref{section recent developments}) on sequential stopping rules for standard and moderately generalized Monte Carlo methods.
+The overview on these fundamentals is then followed by a review of the recent developments (Section \ref{section recent developments}) on sequential stopping rules for standard and lightly generalized Monte Carlo methods.
 Given the somewhat sporadic attention this area has received in the literature, we have tried to collectively include discussions and comparisons of the main assumptions and key convergence properties, along with summaries of the primary advantages and disadvantages.